jhajek/Linux-text-book-part-1/Chapter-14/chapter-14.md

  * Oracle DB - 1025
  * SQL Server (Microsoft)

 You can use rules to deny or allows traffic based on source IP, source Port, Destination IP, or Destination Port.
+Some people urge turning the firewall off because of complexity.
+I do not recommend this.
+If y9ou are going to run a business, you need to understand what ports are open and why--opening them all is not a solution and could be a violation of laws regarding security and privacy.

 ## Chapter Conclusions and Review